SteveBarnett/Remixing/_thinking/pain-without-suffering-series-on-waking-up.md

 - Move from reactive to creative
 - You don't need to make it to next year, next month, next week, tomorrow, later today.
 Only this moment.
     - And by the time you've finished that thought, you have.
+- Come to a more accurate perception
+    - Your direct experience, before thoughts
+    - The experience, before the story
+- See thoughts as passing events, not tyrants or bullies
+- Let experience be like water flowing through a river, not like a rock in a river.